Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 Reykjavik Pride

-Now in its twentieth year, Reykjavik Pride (or Hinsegindagar, which translates as Queer Days) is usually attended by nearly a third of the country’s population.
-And this year, the celebrations are being extended by four days, kicking off with an opening ceremony on August 8 and ending with the Pride Parade plus a day festival and party on August 17.
+Now over two decades in, Reykjavik Pride (or Hinsegindagar, which translates as Queer Days) is usually attended by nearly a third of the country’s population.
 In previous years, the city has welcomed volunteers to paint a big rainbow downtown, with the location changing each time.
 There’s usually a dedicated family march for even more inclusivity.
 And then there’s the queer cruise (no, not that kind): a party boat that sails around the small islands and the coast of Reykjavik.
-Truly an open event, there was one year when the city’s mayor marched in the parade in full drag.
-You better werk.
+It’s truly an open event: there was even one year when the city’s mayor marched in the parade in full drag.
+Werk!

 Manchester Pride

-There might have been a bit of backlash about ticket prices for the live music aspect of this year’s Manchester Pride (with Ariana Grande headlining) but that doesn’t mean celebrating Pride in the city has to be extortionate.
-The parade (August 24) is still free to attend and this year’s theme is ‘Deep Space Pride: A Future World of Equality’, asking attendees to imagine what the world will look like for future LGBT+ communities.
+There might have been a bit of backlash in recent years about ticket prices for the live music aspect of Manchester Pride but that doesn’t mean celebrating Pride in the city has to be extortionate.
+The parade (August 26) is still free to attend and this year’s theme is ‘Queerly Beloved’, asking attendees to celebrate love in all its forms.
 The Pride Village has stalls, performances and even a singalong cinema, and tickets are much more affordable there.
 And, of course, the city’s gay village Canal Street will be abuzz.
-But if you’re after something a little less hedonistic, the free-to-attend Superbia Weekend is an alcohol-free cultural space with a focus on conversations, cabaret, workshops and art.

-The Sydney Gay & Lesbian Mardi Gras is one of the world’s most famous LGBT+ festivals.
-Although it’s held out of Pride season, the event draws the big guns, with Cher and Kylie (naturally) both dropping by to perform in recent years.
-As well as the massive parade, there are events on other dates such as the Strictly Kaftan Party (where floaty beachwear is compulsory), club nights, pool parties, family-friendly events and Queer Art After Hours, which encompasses everything from DJ sets to guided art tours by drag queens.
+The Sydney Gay & Lesbian Mardi Gras is one of the world’s most famous LGBTQ+ festivals.
+Although it’s held out of Pride season in Australian summer, the event still draws the big guns, with Cher and Kylie (naturally) both dropping by to perform in recent years.
+As well as the massive parade, there are events on other dates such as club nights, pool parties and family-friendly events.
 Time to get saving for a visit Down Under.

 Now discover the greatest things to do around the world